-- The Fullerton Hotel: There’s hardly a more iconic luxury hotel in Singapore than this popular five-star on the western shores of Marina Bay.
+- The Fullerton Hotel Singapore: There’s hardly a more iconic luxury hotel in Singapore than this popular five-star on the western shores of Marina Bay.
 Get marvelled by the mighty colonnades before checking into one of the hotel’s spacious & elegant rooms.
 Enjoy the Fullerton to its fullest by spending an evening at one of of its on-site fine-dining restaurant or enjoying drinks to marina views at Post Bar.

-Zipping a little further away from the city centre, one of the top choices for where to stay in Singapore has gotta be Orchard.
+Zipping a little further away from the city centre, one of the top choices for where to stay in Singapore has gotta be Orchard Road.
 This area to the northwest of downtown is famous as one of Singapore’s retail meccas with shopping malls coming out the walls.
 (And, yes, I’m totally quoting a ’90s Beck song).

-Where to stay: The best hotels in Orchard
+Recommended hotels in Orchard

 What you’ll find in Orchard though tends to have better value than in areas closer to the downtown core like Marina Bay.
 And considering it’s only a couple MRT stops from most of the top tourist attractions in Singapore, it makes for a great alternative if you plan to stay for more than just a day or two.